KevinEloff/deep-chain-apps/apps/influenza_binding/src/DESC.md

 ## The Data

 The dataset consists of antibody 40184 proteins, each consisting of 221 amino acids.
-Three complementarity-determining regions (CDR) are also given along with their ProtBert embeddings.
+Three CDR regions are also given along with their ProtBert embeddings.
 Each amino acid sequence is also labeled with a binding energy score.
 For the purposes of our app, we will only use the embeddings of the three CDR regions (3x1024) and the binding energy labels.
 The dataset is available for download on the [Zindi competition page](https://zindi.africa/hackathons/umojahack-africa-2021-1-instadeep-challenge-advanced/data), or from the [bio-datasets](https://pypi.org/project/bio-datasets/) package as "antibodybinding".